Updated: Oct 5

 When experiencing art, tasting food, or listening to music, if we open ourselves up to the experience, we grow.
 Being empty of any preconceptions or expectations, gradually discovering the simplicity and complexity of our experience, allows for complete integration.

-Playing a musical instrument, much like swimming, becomes more and more natural and even second nature.
+Playing a musical instrument, much like swimming in a pool for the first time, becomes more and more natural and even second nature over time.
 There are always new possibilities, new obstacles and new thresholds of skill and discovery around every corner.
 Start in the shallow end, and remain attentive and curious.